PengaloGit/Discord_bot/README.md

 ```
 To get the token go to [discord developper](https://discordapp.com/developers/applications), to get the cat api key go to [thecatapi.com](https://thecatapi.com/)

-Now run
+### Using node locally

+Install nodejs.

 ```
+npm install
 node app.js
 ```

-## Set up using Docker
-Clone the repo to your local machine.
+### Using Docker image
 Run
 ```
 docker build -t <username>/<botname> .
 ```
-Check if the image is created successfully
+Check if the image was built successfully
 ```
 docker images
 ```